 Brooks-Gunn, Jeanne.
 “The Effects of Poverty on Children.”
 Future of Children 7 (1997): 34-39.
 Print.

 National Center for Education Statistics.
 The Condition of Education 2014 (NCES 2014-083) Status Dropout Rates. http://www.nces.ed.gov/fastfacts/display.asp? id=1 6

 Ainsworth-Darnell, James and Downey, Douglas.
 “Assessing the Oppositional Culture Explanation for Racial/Ethnic Differences in School Performances.”
 American Sociological Review 63 (1998): 536-553.
 Print.

 Crane, Jonathan.
 “The Epidemic Theory of Ghettos and Neighborhood Effects on Dropping Out and Teenage Childbearing.”
 American Journal of Sociology 96 (1991): 1226-1259.
 Print.

 DeCoster, Stacy.
 “Neighborhood Disadvantage, Social Capital, Street Context, and Youth Violence.”
 Sociological Quarterly (2006): 723-753.
 Print.

 Lewis, Oscar.
 “The Culture of Poverty.”
 Scientific American 215 (1966): 19- 25.
 Print.

 Bobby Bostic was sentenced to 241 years in prison for a robbery he committed in 1995, when he was 16 years old.
 During his 26 years in prison, he became a prolific writer and college graduate.
 Bobby's essays showcase his deep style of writing, which Bobby has developed under the very harsh conditions in a maximum security prison.
-Watch Bobby's recent interview on CBS This Morning, purchase Bobby's books.
+Watch Bobby's recent interview on CBS This Morning and purchase Bobby's books.
 Bobby was granted parole in 2021 and will be released at some point in 2022.Discover more from Bobby Bostic.